mkarner07/mkarner07.github.io/_posts/2025/2025-11-27-A-Deep-Dive-in-Nexus.md

 date: 2025-11-27
 excerpt_separator: "<!--more-->"
 categories:
+  - Tools in the Real World
   - Book Summary
-  - Digital Transformation

 tags:
-  - Digital Transformation
+  - Tools in the Real World
   - Digitalization
-  - Leadership
+  - Leadership as a System
   - Books

 ---